symfony/symfony-docs/guides/templating.rst

     <script>alert('hello!')</script>

-Without any output escapging, the resulting template will cause a JavaScript alert box to pop up::
+Without any output escaping, the resulting template will cause a JavaScript alert box to pop up::

     Hello <script>alert('hello!')</script>